 Accessible Unit: a housing unit designed, constructed or altered such that the unit is located on an accessible route and can be approached, entered and used by an individual regardless of any disabilities an individual may have, as set forth in the specifications of the American National Standards Institute's "Standard for Buildings and Facilities Providing Accessibility and Usability for Physically Handicapped People, A117.1-1986," or the latest edition thereof.

-Accessory Appurtenance, Building or Use: A use or detached building that:
+Accessory Appurtenance, Building, Structure, or Use: A use, building, or structure that:

-- (a) Is located on the same lot as the principal use or building served; - (b) Is clearly incidental to and customarily found in connection with the principal use or building; and - (c) Is subordinate in area, extent, or purpose to the principal use or building served, and is not to exceed twenty-five percent (25%) of the gross area or sales of the principal use or building served.
+- (a) Is located on the same lot as the principal use, structure, or building served; - (b) Is clearly incidental to and customarily found in connection with the principal use, structure, or building; and - (c) Is subordinate in area, temporal extent, or purpose to the principal use, structure, or building served, and is not to exceed twenty-five percent (25%) of the gross area or sales of the principal use, structure, or building served.

-Accessory Dwelling Unit or Apartment: An efficiency or one-bedroom apartment that is clearly subordinate to a single-family dwelling, and has facilities and provisions for independent living, including sleeping, food preparation, and sanitation, provided the unit does not exceed 30 percent of the total habitable floor area of the single-family dwelling.
+Accessory Dwelling Unit or Apartment: A dwelling unit that is clearly subordinate to a single-family dwelling, and has facilities and provisions for independent living, including sleeping, food preparation, and sanitation.

-Adaptive Reuse: For the purposes of this ordinance, adaptive reuse shall refer to the rehabilitation of a building or site listed or eligible for listing in the United States Department of the Interior's National Register of Historic Places or the Vermont State Register of Historic Places where alterations do not radically change, obscure, or destroy character-defining spaces, materials, features, or finishes.
+Adaptive Reuse: The rehabilitation and reuse of a building or site listed or eligible for listing in the United States Department of the Interior's National Register of Historic Places or the Vermont State Register of Historic Places for a purpose other than that for which it was built or for which it was designed where alterations do not radically change, obscure, or destroy character-defining spaces, materials, features, or finishes.